 Therefore, the Pope is perfectly free to resign, no matter how bad the scandal gets.

 Well, that’s my basic argument.
 Someone will have to show me where I’m going wrong, if indeed that’s the case.
 We didn’t even get into c.
 17… That would be important too.

 I don’t want to comment on the escalating rhetoric stemming from the letter from the letter of Abp.
-Viganò… I do want to comment on the escalating fear that campaigning for a pope pre-conclave (or at least before “santa sede”) invalidates the election.
+Viganò… I do want to comment on the escalating fear that campaigning for a pope pre-conclave (or at least before “sede vacante”) invalidates the election.

 It does not.

 The argument goes like this: it’s an excommunicable offense to campaign for a pope (at least before the Holy See is vacant), a number of cardinals did this (the “St. Gallen’s Mafia” as it’s called), those excommunicated cardinals had invalidated themselves from voting, and therefore the last conclave was invalid.

 Wrong, wrong, wrong.
 And it is irresponsible of people with only a passing familiarity with canon law to be going about spreading such a serious claim.

 “The Cardinal electors shall further abstain from any form of pact, agreement, promise or other commitment of any kind which could oblige them to give or deny their vote to a person or persons.
 If this were in fact done, even under oath, I decree that such a commitment shall be null and void and that no one shall be bound to observe it; and I hereby impose the penalty of excommunication latae sententiae upon those who violate this prohibition.
 It is not my intention however to forbid, during the period in which the See is vacant, the exchange of views concerning the election.”